naorlivne/dcos-docs/1.10/deploying-services/private-docker-registry.md

 1. Add the `config.json` file to the DC/OS secret store.
 [Learn more about creating secrets](https://docs.mesosphere.com/1.9/security/secrets/create-secrets/).

-   **Note:** As of DC/OS version 10.0, you can only add a file to the secret store via the DC/OS CLI.
+   **Note:** As of DC/OS version 1.10.0, you can add a file to the secret store only using the DC/OS CLI.

    ```bash
    dcos security secrets create --value-file=config.json <path/to/secret>